ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/introduction/web-standards.md

 # Web Standards

-Throughout our docs we make heavy use of, and reference, some of the following Web APIs, either indirectly or as part of the core surface area of Greenwood itself.
-This section is an general introduction to them with relevant links and resources.
+Throughout our docs we make heavy use of, and reference to, some of the following Web APIs, either indirectly or as part of the core surface area of Greenwood itself.
+This section is a general introduction to them with relevant links and resources.

 ## Import Attributes